raghu-vijaykumar/blog/content/docs/system-design/index.md

    - **Publish-Subscribe (Pub/Sub):** Pub/Sub messaging involves publishers broadcasting messages to a topic or channel, which multiple subscribers can then receive and process asynchronously.
 Pub/Sub messaging is widely used for event-driven architectures, real-time data processing, and broadcasting updates to multiple subscribers.
    - **Event Bus:** An event bus facilitates communication between components by enabling them to publish and subscribe to events.
 Components can publish events to the bus, and other components can subscribe to receive and process those events asynchronously.
 Event buses are commonly used in microservices architectures and event-driven systems for loosely coupled communication between components.

-3. **Remote Communication Protocols:**

-   - **HTTP/HTTPS:** Hypertext Transfer Protocol (HTTP) and its secure variant HTTPS are widely used for communication between web-based components, APIs, and services over the internet.
+3. **Remote Communication Protocols:** **HTTP/HTTPS:** Hypertext Transfer Protocol (HTTP) and its secure variant HTTPS are widely used for communication between web-based components, APIs, and services over the internet.
 HTTP-based communication is stateless and follows a request-response model, making it suitable for client-server interactions in distributed systems.
+Here are differnt achitectural patterns when using HTTP/HTTPS
    - **RESTful APIs:** Representational State Transfer (REST) is an architectural style for designing networked applications, typically using HTTP as the communication protocol.
 RESTful APIs provide a uniform interface for accessing and manipulating resources using standard HTTP methods (GET, POST, PUT, DELETE) and resource identifiers (URLs).
-   - GraphQL: GraphQL is a query language and runtime for APIs that enables clients to request specific data from servers.
+   - **GraphQL**: GraphQL is a query language and runtime for APIs that enables clients to request specific data from servers.
 It allows clients to specify the structure of the data they need, reducing over-fetching and under-fetching of data compared to traditional REST APIs.
 GraphQL is commonly used in modern web applications to improve efficiency and flexibility in data fetching.
-   - Web Services: Web services enable communication between software components or systems over the internet using standardized protocols such as SOAP (Simple Object Access Protocol) and REST (Representational State Transfer).
+   - **Web Services**: Web services enable communication between software components or systems over the internet using standardized protocols such as SOAP (Simple Object Access Protocol) and REST (Representational State Transfer).
 Web services provide interoperability between different platforms and languages, allowing components to communicate regardless of their underlying technologies.
    - **WebSocket:** WebSocket is a communication protocol that enables bidirectional, full-duplex communication between web clients and servers over a single, long-lived connection.
 WebSocket is commonly used for real-time web applications, chat applications, and streaming data processing.

 4. **Peer-to-Peer (P2P) Communication:** In P2P communication, components communicate directly with each other without relying on centralized servers or intermediaries.
 P2P networks enable decentralized data exchange, distributed computing, and collaboration among peers.